 Add the sugar to the water along with the yeast and stir well until it dissolves Leave for 15 minutes allowing the yeast to ferment and bubble

-Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp cloth, leave to rise for at least 2 hours or until doubled in size.
-If the room is cold place in a warm but turned off oven at the lowest setting
+Place the kneaded dough ball into a large mixing bowl and cover with cling film or damp tea cloth, leave to rise for around 2 hours or until doubled in size.
+If the room is cold, turn on the oven on at the lowest setting then turn OFF and transfer the dough to prove inside

 When the dough has risen, with floured hands knock back the dough and shape into a ball.
-Divide into 8 sections or according to the size desired.
-Leave to rise for another hour and cover with a muslin cloth
+Divide into 8 sections or according to the size desired

-For a zataar topping, stir 2 tablespons of zaatar mixture with 1/2 cup of regular olive oil
+For a zataar topping, stir 2 tablespons of zaatar mixture with ½ cup of regular olive oil until you have medium consistency

 Turn on the oven on the highest setting (usually 230°C/450 F)